A Single Family Office Option for the “Merely Affluent”

 – Anthony Glomski, “What Is A Virtual Family Office?”
 Forbes

-In my book Liquidity & You, I discussed the massive value created by using a collaborative wealth management process.
+In my book, Liquidity & You: A Personal Guide for Tech & Business Entrepreneurs Approaching an Exit, I discussed the massive value created by using a collaborative wealth management process.
 Although there is certainly some overlap, the family office concept is more customized and addresses the needs of entrepreneurs and their families as they experience significant success.
 Increased success brings increased opportunities and complexities.
 Once they understand the value created by a virtual family office and learn that it’s accessible to them, they say, “I want that.”
 We’re spending more and more of our time building family offices around entrepreneurs to access the best solutions and optimize their financial worlds.

 The single-family office is often the preferred way for the exceptionally wealthy among us to coordinate the full range of their financial and personal affairs—from the mundane to the deeply complex.

 As seen in Exhibit 7, the expertise provided by single-family offices tends to be vast and all-encompassing.